 - As child actor he appeared in more than 50 episodes of Leave It to Beaver.

-Born in 1949 in Los Angeles, Stephen Talbot is the son of movie and television actor Lyle Talbot (1902-1996), who is best remembered as the character “Joe Randolph,” neighbor of Ozzie and Harriet on that popular television series (1956-66).
-Stephen’s father was also a leftwing labor activist who co-founded the Screen Actors Guild and sat on its Board of Directors alongside Ronald Reagan.
-In later life, Lyle Talbot claimed that Hollywood studios had denied him good movie roles in retaliation for his labor organizing activities.
+Born in Los Angeles on February 28, 1949, Stephen Henderson Talbot is the son of the late movie and television actor Lyle Talbot (1902-1996), who is best remembered as the character “Joe Randolph,” neighbor of Ozzie and Harriet on that popular television series (1956-66).
+Stephen’s father was also a left-wing labor activist who co-founded the Screen Actors Guild and sat on its Board of Directors alongside Ronald Reagan.
+Stephen’s younger brother is David Talbot, and one of his sisters is Margaret Talbot.

-Stephen Talbot became a child television actor, appearing from 1958 until 1963 in more than 50 episodes of Leave It to Beaver as the character “Gilbert.”
+In his youth, Stephen Talbot was a child television actor, appearing from 1958-63 in more than 50 episodes of Leave It to Beaver as the character “Gilbert.”
 He also made guest appearances on episodes of The Twilight Zone, Perry Mason, The Lucille Ball Show, Sugarfoot, Lawman, and Wanted: Dead or Alive.

-In 1980 Talbot produced his first major PBS documentary, Broken Arrow, about purported nuclear weapons accidents.
-He spent much of that decade as a reporter and producer at the PBS television station in San Francisco, KQED, and doing occasional reports on PBS’s national MacNeil/Lehrer NewsHour.
+After completing his formal education, Talbot pursued a career as a left-wing documentary film producer.
+In 1980 he produced his first major PBS documentary, Broken Arrow, about purported nuclear weapons accidents.
+In an article titled “Repressed Memory Syndrome,” bestselling author and social critic David Horowitz notes that Talbot “made films into the ’80s celebrating Communist insurgents who were busily extending the Soviet sphere in Africa.”
+Through most of the Eighties as well, Talbot was a staff reporter and producer at the PBS television station in San Francisco, KQED, and he also did occasional reports on PBS’s national MacNeil/Lehrer NewsHour.

-By the early 1990s Talbot was co-producing documentaries for the PBS series Frontline in conjunction with the Center for Investigative Reporting in San Francisco.
+By the early 1990s, Talbot was co-producing documentaries for the PBS series Frontline in conjunction with the San Francisco-based Center for Investigative Reporting (CIR).
 Among these were Public Lands, Private Profits (1994); Rush Limbaugh’s America (1995); The Long March of Newt Gingrich (1996); and Why America Hates the Press (1996).
-He also produced the documentary Justice For Sale with Bill Moyers (1999).
-These presentations give a relentlessly leftwing view of the topics they discuss.
+He also produced the 1999 documentary Justice For Sale with Bill Moyers, on how campaign money was influencing judicial elections.
+All of these films gave a decidedly left-wing view of the topics they discussed.

-Talbot’s 1998 documentary, 1968: The Year That Shaped a Generation, lionizes radical figures of the 1960s including Students for a Democratic Society members Todd Gitlin and Tom Hayden.
-Talbot left no doubt as to whom he sided with during this era.
-“Alienation,” his documentary misquoted a Ramparts Magazine cover, “is when your country is at war and you hope the other side wins.”
-That cover, recalled Ramparts‘ former editor David Horowitz, featured a photograph of a young boy “holding the Vietcong flag — the flag of America’s enemy in Vietnam.”
-This is what, as Talbot’s personal narration told viewers of his documentary, “captured how I felt.”
+Talbot’s 1998 documentary, titled 1968: The Year That Shaped a Generation, lionized radical figures of the Sixties including Students for a Democratic Society members Todd Gitlin and Tom Hayden.
+Talbot left no doubt as to whom he had sided with during that earlier era.
+For example, his personal narration in the film told viewers that one particular sentence — purportedly quoted from a cover of the radical Sixties magazine Ramparts — “captured how I felt.”
+That sentence, said Talbot, was this: “Alienation is when your country is at war and you hope the other side wins.”
+But in fact that was a misquote.
+As Ramparts‘ former editor David Horowitz has noted, the original cover line had actually said: “Alienation is when your country is at war and you want the other side to win.”
+Moreover, Horowitz points out, that same cover featured a photograph of a young boy “holding the flag of the Vietcong, America’s enemy in Vietnam.”